Posted by Bruce Borden in San Antonio, Home Buying

 In growing areas like Converse or Schertz, the long-term math of equity building is increasingly favorable.
 By moving into homeownership in 2026, buyers can lock in their housing costs in a city that continues to attract a steady flow of residents due to its lower cost of living relative to the national average.

-4. Seller Flexibility and Concessions are Mainstream
+4. Seller Flexibility and Incentives are More Common

 With homes now spending an average of 82 to 137 days on the market, the "take it or leave it" era has vanished.
 The 2026 forecast highlights a resurgence of seller-funded perks designed to close deals.
-According to Texas Public Radio and local real estate analysts, buyers have more "wiggle room" than they've seen in a decade.
+According to Texas Public Radio and local real estate analysts, buyers have more wiggle room than they've seen in a decade.

 Common incentives currently appearing in San Antonio contracts include: